mvindasr/chatgpt-webdev-main/README.md

 ## Usage

-Once you have set up the project and installed the dependencies, you can run the server:
+Once you have set up the project and installed the dependencies, go to samples folder and run the server:

 ```bash
 npm start
 ```

 This command will start the development server at http://localhost:3000/.
 You can try /chat and /playground here.
-Also you can try CookingMasters app by running it other port with Go Live feature in VSCode or any other option you prefer while server is running.
+Also you can try CookingMasters app by running it in another port with Go Live feature in VSCode or any other option you prefer while server is running.

 ## Screenshots